 The ADN program is designed to be a foundational nursing program that emphasizes the core competencies required of registered nurses.
 The skills you will acquire throughout your degree program include:

-In addition, the ADN program allows nurses to become critical thinkers and problem-solvers who are able to swiftly diagnose and treat patients as part of their care management team.
+In addition, the associate degree in nursing program allows nurses to become critical thinkers and problem-solvers who are able to swiftly diagnose and treat patients as part of their care management team.

 Core Competencies and Foundational Knowledge

-The ADN program serves as a bridge between the work of a licensed practical nurse and the more intensive commitment of a BSN degree program.
+The associate degree in nursing program serves as a bridge between the work of a licensed practical nurse and the more intensive commitment of a BSN degree program.
 As you progress in your ADN program, you can develop a universal understanding of the fundamentals of nursing and acquire the transferable skills needed to secure an entry-level position in the field.
 Throughout your career, you will be able to build upon the foundational knowledge of this program and personalize your career path.

 The Importance of Clinical Experience